Cancer Research UK logo.

 How do you have megestrol acetate?

-You have megestrol acetate as a tablet.
+You take megestrol acetate as a tablet.
+You swallow them whole with a glass of water.

 You should take the right dose, not more or less.

-Talk to your specialist or advice line before you stop taking a cancer drug.
+Talk to your healthcare team before you stop taking a cancer drug, or if you miss a dose.

 How often do you take megestrol acetate?